zhguokai/askbot-devel/askbot/doc/source/upgrade.rst

 3) Django version upgrade.
 --------------------------
+Django `1.7` came with a backwards incompatible change in the database migrations.
+Previously `South` app was used to make changes in the database schema and in Django `1.7` and later Django has it's own database migrations system.

 If your current version of Django is below `1.5`, first install Django `1.5` or `1.6`, for example:
 ``pip uninstall django`` then ``pip install django<1.7``.